Jumbee: Regional

 People in English-speaking Caribbean states that were colonized by the British commonly believe in this creature.
 The belief is also held by practitioners of Obeah, a form of mystical wizardry that encompasses traditional African beliefs and Western European, primarily Anglican, images and beliefs concerning the dead.
 Guyana, and various islands—including Antigua and Barbuda in the east, The Bahamas in the north and as far south as Trinidad—have long held a tradition of folklore that includes the jumbee.

 In the French islands Guadeloupe and Martinique, people speak of "zombi" rather than "jumbie" to describe ghosts, revenants, and other supernatural creatures.
-The Étang Zombi in Guadeloupe owes its name to the legend of the wife of a slaver who was killed by her husband for trying to free his slaves and now haunts the pond.
+The Étang Zombi in Guadeloupe owes its name to the legend of the wife of a slave owner who was killed by her husband for trying to free his slaves and now haunts the pond.

 The people of the Congo speak of a nfumbi — ancestral ghost — which could be related to the word "jumbie."